awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 ## Migrating indices to UltraWarm storage<a name="ultrawarm-migrating"></a>

-If you finish writing to an index and no longer need the fastest possible search performance, migrate it from hot to warm:
+If you finished writing to an index and no longer need the fastest possible search performance, migrate it from hot to warm:

 ```
 POST _ultrawarm/migration/my-index/_warm